Voting in a State Election

 How to Mark Your Legislative Assembly Ballot

-On the white Legislative Assembly ballot paper, you must fill in all boxes.
+On the Legislative Assembly ballot paper, you must fill in all the squares.

-1. Clearly write the number '1' in the box next to the candidate or party of your first choice.
+1. Clearly write the number '1' in the square next to the candidate or party of your first choice.

-2. Write number '2' in the box next to the candidate or party of your second choice.
+2. Write number '2' in the square next to the candidate or party of your second choice.

-3. Continue to number all the boxes until there is a different number in every box in the order of preference.
+3. Continue to number all the squares until there is a different number in every square in the order of preference.

 How to Mark Your Legislative Council Ballot

-For the coloured Legislative Council ballot paper you have a choice.
-You can vote by marking your ballot paper either above the line or below the line.
+For the Legislative Council ballot paper you have a choice.
+You can vote by marking your ballot paper either above the thick horizontal line or below the line, but not both.

 Informal votes